yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2021/index.md

 [vonchenplus](https://github.com/vonchenplus) is back with more fixes!
 This time a couple of stubs helping in-game stability or rendering.

-[Stubbing `IHOSBinderDriver::TransactParcel` and `GetBufferHistory`](https://github.com/yuzu-emu/yuzu/pull/7184) help to boot `Luigi’s Mansion 3`, which is notorious to refuse to load at random.
+[Stubbing `IHOSBinderDriver::TransactParcel` and `GetBufferHistory`](https://github.com/yuzu-emu/yuzu/pull/7184) help to boot `Luigi’s Mansion 3`, which is notorious for refusing to load at random.
 While this helps mitigate the issues, they are not fully solved.
 It seems the small delay introduced by shader building can affect the stability of this game too.
-We’re investigating this issue as well.
+We need to investigate this issue further.

 It’s time to add some love to `yuzu-cmd` again, our command line alternative to the default Qt-based yuzu. toastUnlimited added the option to [select the network interface to use](https://github.com/yuzu-emu/yuzu/pull/7148), providing LAN support to terminal-loving users.